ydove0324/KeyFrameToVideo/README.md

 # finetrainers 🧪

-FineTrainers is a work-in-progress library to support (accessible) training of video models.
+Finetrainers is a work-in-progress library to support (accessible) training of diffusion models.
 Our first priority is to support LoRA training for all popular video models in [Diffusers](https://github.com/huggingface/diffusers), and eventually other methods like controlnets, control-loras, distillation, etc.

 `cogvideox-factory` was renamed to `finetrainers`.
 If you're looking to train CogVideoX or Mochi with the legacy training scripts, please refer to [this](./training/README.md) README instead.
 Everything in the `training/` directory will be eventually moved and supported under `finetrainers`.